appomni/ecs/rfcs/0000-ao-custom-fields.md

 The goal here is to research and understand the impact of these changes on users in the community and development teams across Elastic.
 2-5 sentences each.
 -->

+Currently, we are mapping most of these fields to `labels.*` or `resource.*`.
+For backwards compatibility in the short term, we should keep current mappings and simply copy relevant fields to the new proposed fields in this RFC.
+Once all rules have been reviewed, normalization using `labels.*` or `resource.*` as it relates to these proposed fields can be deprecated.

 ## Concerns

 <!--